 Reduce configuration drift

-Azure supports hybrid identity through Entra ID and directory synchronization.
-This enables consistent identity governance across environments.
+Azure supports hybrid identity through Entra ID and directory synchronization, enabling consistent identity governance across environments.

-Hybrid cloud security depends on protecting data at all times.
+Hybrid cloud security depends on protecting data in all states:

 Data at rest